JulienBacquart/MTW-MeSH-wiki/Home.md

 ## Advantages of using RDF

 * implementation of MeSH complex structures & relations without tables/schemas mapping
-* SPARQL endpoint for data access and updates
+* SPARQL endpoints for data access
 * ability to extend the official data model
 ([custom namespaces for the translations](https://github.com/filak/MTW-MeSH/wiki/RDF-MTW-Data-model))
 * efficient handling of the annual data updates